muskanmandil/menu-management/README.md

 ## **Project Setup**

-To get started with the frontend, follow these steps:
+To set this project locally, follow these steps:

 1. **Clone the repository:**